halildurmus/win32/website/docs/advanced/leak-tracking.md

 title: Leak Tracking
 ---

-[`package:ffi_leak_tracker`][package:ffi_leak_tracker] provides
-helps you find and diagnose native memory leaks in Dart FFI code by tracking allocations made through its custom allocators.
+[`package:ffi_leak_tracker`][package:ffi_leak_tracker] helps you find and diagnose native memory leaks in Dart FFI code by tracking allocations made through its custom allocators.

 It is designed to answer one question precisely: